 The field and transport light switches are located on a panel in the cab headliner.
-The hazard warning lights automatically turn on when the main light switch is in the road position.
 Refer to illustrations on following pages for location of lights.

 The lighting is dependent upon the position of the operator's station, i.e. cab forward mode or engine forward mode.
 The position of the operator's station automatically determines the lighting.